 The Preschool Lab operates with a well-educated, experienced staff.
-Our staff includes a director with a doctorate in psychology, a head teacher with a bachelors degree in elementary education and certification by the Pennsylvania Board of Private Academic Schools, and a teacher with a bachelors degree in elementary and early childhood education.
+Our staff includes a director with a doctorate in psychology, a head teacher with a bachelors degree in elementary education and early childhood education, and a teacher with a bachelors degree in elementary education and sociology.
 Each class also has a trained college aide who is part of the teaching team.
-Teacher-child ratios are 1:5 for the three year old class and 1:6 for the four year old class.
+Teacher-child ratios are 1:7 for the three year old class and 1:9 for the four year old class.

 We care about your children...

 The Westminster College Preschool Lab is dedicated to achieving excellence in early childhood education.
 Our goal has been to develop a model preschool for the western Pennsylvania region.
 As a developmental psychologist, I have been preschool director of our nationally accredited school since 1992.

 The important thing is not so much that every child should be taught, as that every child should be given the wish to learn.